eingruenesbeb/Yolo/README.md

 - If hardcore is enabled in `server.properties`, the resource pack is always forced upon players.
 Support for disabling it or using a custom resource packs is planned and probably coming soon™.
 - If you use AdvancedBan, you can customize the message-layout, by creating one called "Hardcore_death".
-Please refer to [the Spigot page of AdvancedBan](https://www.spigotmc.org/resources/advancedban.8695/#Configuration) to find out how to do that.
+Please refer to [the Spigot page of AdvancedBan](https://www.spigotmc.org/resources/advancedban.8695/#Configuration) to find out, how to do that.
 - In order to use Spicord, you have to configure it correctly.
 In order to register this plugin as an addon for a bot, you have to add it like this: